wcarc-on/wcarc-site/beacons.md

 * antenna is a horizontal omni (big wheel by WA5VJB)
 * elevation is about 25 ft AGL

+## Source Code

+Source code for the beacons is [available on GitHub](https://github.com/wcarc-on/VE3WCC-Beacon-Firmware).

 ## Photos

 ### 6m, 2m, 1.25m, and 70cm Beacons